 When choosing an intrauterine device (IUD) as your form of birth control, you rely on manufacturers to provide safe, dependable products, and to be forthcoming about the severity of potential risks.
-However, thousands of women and health professionals have reported severe complications, including at least 15 deaths to the FDA, allegedly caused by Paragard®.
+However, thousands of women with Paragard® and health professionals have reported severe health problems to the FDA after the women received the device, including at least 15 deaths.
+Eligibility requirements must be met to file a Paragard lawsuit.

 Motley Rice birth control defect lawyers are investigating the safety and potential harms caused by the intrauterine contraceptive device Paragard®, manufactured by CooperSurgical.

 If you or a loved one underwent the Paragard birth control procedure and experienced severe complications, you may have a claim.
-Complete this form or call 1.800.768.4026 for more information and to discuss your potential claim.
+Complete this form or call 1.800.768.4026 for more information and to discuss your potential Paragard lawsuit.

 Motley Rice has extensive experience litigating for women who have suffered serious injuries and adverse effects related to birth control, including medical attorney Fidelma Fitzpatrick’s role as lead counsel of the Plaintiffs’ Executive Committee for more than 32,000 Essure® cases coordinated in California state court.

 Paragard is a T-shaped, hormone-free, device made of flexible plastic with a thin layer of copper that serves as the device’s active ingredient by preventing sperm from reaching the egg and fertilizing it.
 The device is placed inside the uterus to prevent pregnancy.
 It is removable, and can last up to 10 years, according to the manufacturer.
 However, severe complications can occur, particularly if the device migrates or falls out, or pierces the uterine wall.